teuteuguy/Cloud-Based_TP-Link-to-SmartThings-Integration/Device Handlers/README.md

 A.  Install the Service Manager ("TPLink Connect (unoffficial).groovy")

     1)  Log onto the IDE and open the mySmartApps tab
+        a)  From community page, upper right side, select "COMMUNITY"
+        b)  Upper right:  "Additional Resources"   "Developer Tools"
+        c)  Log-in or follow instructions to obtain an account.

     2)  Select '+New SmartApp' at the top-right